biolab/orange2/docs/extend-widgets/rst/basics.rst

 one, that will receive a data set on the input and will output a data set with 10% of the data instances.
-Not to mess with other widgets, we will create a Test directory within OrangeWidgets directory, and write the widget in a file called `OWDataSamplerA <OWDataSamplerA.py>`: OW for Orange Widget, DataSampler since this is what widget will be doing, and A since we prototype a number of this widgets in our tutorial.
+Not to mess with other widgets, we will create a Test directory within OrangeWidgets directory, and write the widget in a file called `OWDataSamplerA.py`: OW for Orange Widget, DataSampler since this is what widget will be doing, and A since we prototype a number of this widgets in our tutorial.